-Think of this as a cold, fruity porridge.
-I like the texture to be thick with the slightest bit of soupiness.
-The first time around, I suggest following this recipe.
-Then, if you prefer your oatmeal cup a bit thicker or thinner, simply add or subtract a tablespoon of milk or a teaspoon or so of oats until you have the perfect consistency for you.
+Think of this as a cold, fruity porridge–refreshing and filling at the same time.
+After an overnight soak, the oats become creamy.
+I like the texture to be fairly thick with the slightest bit of soupiness.
+The first time around, I suggest following the recipe.
+Then, if you prefer your oatmeal cup a bit thicker or thinner, simply add or subtract a tablespoon of milk or a teaspoon or two of oats until you have the perfect consistency for you.

-- 1/3 cup (1 ounce) old-fashioned oats (the kind that cook in 5 minutes, gluten-free in necessary) plus extra teaspoonful for topping
+- 1/3 cup (1 ounce) old-fashioned oats (the kind that cook in 5 minutes, gluten-free in necessary) plus an extra teaspoonful for topping

-- 1/3 cup (2 3/4 ounces) Greek yogurt (I use plain, nonfat; you may use 2% or flavored, if desired)
+- 1/3 cup (2 3/4 ounces) Greek yogurt (I often use plain, nonfat; you may use 2%, whole, or flavored, as desired)

-- 1/3 cup (2 3/4 ounces) milk (I use nonfat milk but, again, use what you prefer)
+- 1/3 cup (2 3/4 ounces) milk (I use almond milk but, again, use what you prefer)

 - 1 teaspoon chia seeds

-- 1/2 teaspoon vanilla extract or 1/4 teaspoon almond extract
+- 1/2 teaspoon vanilla extract (or 1/4 teaspoon almond extract)

 - 2 teaspoons maple syrup (or sweetener of choice, to taste)

-- 1/2 cup fruit, frozen or fresh (see note)
+- 1/2 cup fruit, frozen or fresh (see notes)

 - Add oats, yogurt, milk, chia seeds, vanilla or almond extract, and maple syrup to the jar.
 Screw the lid on tightly and shake well.